bogdanripa/openai-rag/README.md

 3. Add the "SEARCH_URL" env var with the URL you want to crawl

 The program will crawl all pages linked to this URL that are sub-pages (their respective URL starts with the SEARCH_URL).
 An example of such an URL us "https://genezio.com/docs/"

-4. Add the "COLLECTION_NAME" env var with the name of the collection you want for this specific domain.
-This is so that you can reuse the mongo db for multiple similar such projects

 ## Usage